Meeting the Challenge of FASD in Australia's Fitzroy Valley: The Lililwan Project

 Community members want to preserve the oral tradition of their many language groups and culture, and pass this onto their children.
 This means promoting the health and learning potential of the younger generation.

-But the community has growing concerns about their children’s struggles with memory, learning and behavior regulation.
-Members of the community started an impressive project called "Marulu: The Lililwan Project."
-This project is an FASD prevalence study across the remote Fitzroy Valley, the first study of its type.
+But the community had growing concerns about their children’s struggles with memory, learning and behavior regulation.
+Members of the community started an impressive and long-term project called "Marulu: The Lililwan Project."
+This project was an FASD prevalence study across the remote Fitzroy Valley, the first study of its type.
 "Marulu” is a word meaning "precious, worth nurturing" in Bunaba, one of 4 Aboriginal language groups in the Fitzroy Valley.
 "Lililwan" is a Kriol word meaning "All the little ones."

 In Australia, according to the project report, “the problem of alcohol abuse in Indigenous communities has been the subject of much research, reportage and debate.
 But the impact and severity of its offspring, fetal alcohol spectrum disorders (FASD), remains largely unknown.”